mindvessel/django-project-template/README.md

 [tox](https://tox.wiki/en/latest/) allowing you to test against multiple versions of Python and, if desired, Django (by default it only tests against Django 4.2 LTS).
 Out of the box, the test automation checks for common errors, missing database migrations, and invalid template syntax.
-It also enforces code style rules.
 Additional checks may be added in the future.

-The requirement for pytest has been removed, but configuration for pytest is retained in the tox.ini file for those who prefer it as a test runner.

 Support for enhanced test output has been added via [django-rich](https://pypi.org/project/django-rich/).